 Ask better questions; work toward more satisfying answers.

-Director: Professor, Sean Tierney Department of Mathematics and Computer Science (pictured left)
+Director: Sean Tierney, Mathematics & Computer Science

 View a slide show that explains RATIO's activities

 Fundamentals of Statistics (MATH 125C), Sean Tierney, Mathematics & Computer Science

 Regardless of our professions and interests, we are all consumers of statistics.
 After all, whether on television, in newspapers, in journal articles, or in the course of daily activities, statistics are an integral part of our everyday lives.
 For that reason, this course is designed to provide students with information regarding the computation and interpretation of statistical measures.

 But more importantly, we will discuss how these measures may be used to evaluate and solve real-world problems, highlighting how statisticians can effect change and make a difference in the lives of others.

 Social Problems and Social Policy (SOCI 106C), Dr. Anita Zuberi, Sociology